Przemyslaw98/rate-calculator/README.md

 ### `npm start`

-Open http://localhost:3000 to view it in the browser.
+Then open http://localhost:3000 to view it in the browser.

 To run tests, type: